tYaguchi-Js/nexpose_ticketing/README.md

 We welcome contributions to this package.
 We ask only that pull requests and patches adhere to our coding standards.

 * Favor returning classes over key-value maps.
 Classes tend to be easier for users to manipulate and use.
-* Unless otherwise noted, code should adhere to the [Ruby Style Guide] (https://github.com/bbatsov/ruby-style-guide).
+* Unless otherwise noted, code should adhere to the [Ruby Style Guide](https://github.com/bbatsov/ruby-style-guide).
 * Use YARDoc comment style to improve the API documentation of the gem.
 * Pull requests may not be accepted for user specific use-cases.